 The Salvation Army provides support services for individuals and families in need.
 KUMC donates food, clothing, and money from benevolence funds to help the Salvation Army serve others.

-WIN, Women In Need
+Women In Need (WIN)

 WIN operates a shelter and life-changing assistance for women who have been victims of family violence.
 In addition to providing financial aid for the organization, KUMC provides supplies for the shelter.
-The church also shares the excess bounty from our fellowship dinners, the annual Christmas dinner, and other events with the shelter’s residents.